Gigawiz/RipLeech/README.txt

-TubeRip is designed to allow you to download YouTube videos to your hard drive in mp3 or mp4 format.
+RipLeech is designed to allow you to download YouTube videos to your hard drive in mp3 or mp4 format.

 *Changelog*
+V3.1A
+Recoded entire user system/layout/plugin system Started adding queue and playlist downloader
+Renamed from TubeRip to RipLeech

 V2.5b
 Changed Layout.
 Starting form is now a MDIContainer Added Plugin System